Craig Stump: Coaching career

-Brook was the head coach at Monsignor Kelly Catholic High School, in Beaumont, Texas from 2003 to 2004.
+Stump was the head coach at Monsignor Kelly Catholic High School, in Beaumont, Texas from 2003 to 2004.
 He moved to West Brook High School, also in Beaumont, in 2005.
 In 2007, he won his second consecutive District 21-5A title by leading his team to a 10–1 record.
 Stump has been the head football coach at Atascocita High School in Atascocita, Texas since 2012.